digitalmethodsinitiative/brightbeam/README.md

 [releases](https://github.com/digitalmethodsinitiative/brightbeam/releases) page.
 To run the latest development version, you can [do so from the Firefox debugging console](https://www.youtube.com/watch?v=sAM78GU4P34&feature=emb_title).

+Note that we are not able to include the full tracker database (tracker.json) in this Github repository.
+The format is however straightforward and it should be easy to adapt your own database of trackers to it.

 ## Credits & license
 Brightbeam was developed on top Lightbeam by Stijn Peeters for the [Digital Methods Initiative](https://digitalmethods.net) and is licensed under the Mozilla Public License, 2.0.
 Refer